The purpose of this article is to explain how to pick dividend stocks as part of your dividend stock investing strategy.

 I prefer dividend yields between 3 and 5%.
 Too far below 3% and the stock does not provide enough current income.

-Much higher than 5% could indicate that the dividend will not be increased meaningfully in the future.
+Much higher than a 5% dividend yield can indicate that the dividend will not be increased meaningfully in the future.
 Or, worst case, the dividend is at risk of being reduced.

 Set your own yield requirements.
 3 – 5% is just my rule of thumb.
 And, I don’t strictly follow it.